optimumBA/optimum_gen_infra/README.md

 ## Installation

-To install OptimumGenInfra, you will need to purchase a license at [hosted on Code Code Ship](https://hex.codecodeship.com/package/optimum_gen_infra).
+To install OptimumGenInfra, you will need to purchase a license.
+OptimumGenInfra is hosted on [Code Code Ship](https://hex.codecodeship.com/package/optimum_gen_infra).

 Once you have purchased a license, follow the installation instructions.